 This course provides individuals with a broad overview of the Surgical Design and Simulation (SDS) field and the technical workflow.
 Topics include a basic history of the evolution of digital technologies, an overview of imaging, software, hardware, additive manufacturing, materials, regulatory requirements and a review of case studies where SDS was applied.
 Now accepting applications for the next course running Spring 2020.

 The Faculty offers graduate certificate programs in pain management (online), stroke rehabilitation (online), sexual health (online), and Francophone practice for speech language pathologists (blended).

-ALL PROGRAMS NOW ACCEPTING APPLICATIONS FOR FALL 2017.
+ALL PROGRAMS NOW ACCEPTING APPLICATIONS FOR FALL 2020.

 This online course provides the Internationally Educated Physiotherapist (IEPT) with a broad overview of the practice of physiotherapy within the context of the Canadian health care system.

 This is an online course that allows students to develop strategies for studying for and writing a Multiple Choice Question (MCQ) Exam.
 This course is designed for Internationally or Canadian educated physical therapists who are preparing for writing MCQ exams, including the written (Qualifying) component of the Canadian Alliance National Physiotherapy Competency Exam.